Skip to Main Content

 Beyond those expenses, you’ll want to add a little leg room in case (okay: when) things don’t go exactly to plan.
 We recommend you add a buffer in your budget (10–15%) to cover unexpected costs and lump it under “administrative expenses”.

-As you’re looking to reduce costs and maximize revenue, there are a few tried and true best practices you can employ.
+As you’re looking to reduce costs and maximize revenue, there are a few tried-and-true best practices you can employ.

 You can bring on local sponsors, whether that’s asking local businesses to donate water, snacks, or printing services in-kind or partnering with a school, gym, or community center to get free space.